Are your Looker Studio dashboards suddenly breaking down?

 What alternatives are available?

-We’ve split the alternatives in short, medium and long term solutions.
+We’ve split the alternatives into short, medium, and long term solutions.

 Short term solutions (next 4-8 weeks)